The Reflecta RPS 10M is the top film scanner in the middle price field at the moment. As you can read in our

 curved or curled film strips the focus can also be set manually.
 No other film scanner in the price field below 1000 Euro has an Autofocus. that makes the Reflecta RPS 10M unique.
 In combination with SilverFast Ai Studio the focus point can be placed arbitrarily on the picture, and the focus level can even be set manually.

 Please, choose above, below the price information, between the SilverFast version SE, SE Plus and SE Archive Suite.
 The essential difference between the SE and the SE Plus version is the multi-exposure function of the SE-Plus version.
 Multi-exposure means that a photo is scanned with different exposures and that an optimal image is computed from the different scans.
 This partly leads to a significant increase of the image quality of the scans.
 More information about that function you can find on our SilverFast FAQ-site under Multi-Exposure.
-The SilverFast SE Archive Suite contains additionally to the SilverFast SE Plus software the SilverFast HDR software, so that you can create raw scans which you can process afterwards.
-More information about that can be found on our website SilverFast HDR Studio.

 Please, choose above, below the price information, if you want to order the scanner with or without Adobe® Photoshop® Elements.

 - Easy scanning of mounted slides and filmstrips without film holders or positioning devices